 Sam Ganzfried, Tuomas Sandholm, and Kevin Waugh.
 2012.
 Strategy Purification and Thresholding: Effective Non-Equilibrium Approaches for Playing Large Games.
 In Proceedings of the International Conference on Autonomous Agents and Multiagent Systems (AAMAS).
 Theory and experiments for techniques for post-processing approximate equilibrium strategies of game abstractions.

 Sam Ganzfried and Tuomas Sandholm.
 2010.
 Computing Equilibria by Incorporating Qualitative Models.
 In Proceedings of the International Conference on Autonomous Agents and Multiagent Systems (AAMAS).
-Extended version appeared as CMU technical report CMU-CS-10-105.
-Algorithm exploits human-understandable qualitative strategy model to improve equilibrium-finding in class of Bayesian games with application to limit Texas hold 'em.
+Extended version as CMU technical report CMU-CS-10-105.
+Algorithm exploits human-understandable qualitative strategy model to improve equilibrium finding in Bayesian games with application to limit Texas hold 'em.

 Sam Ganzfried and Tuomas Sandholm.
 2008.
 Computing an Approximate Jam/Fold Equilibrium for 3-Player No-Limit Texas Hold'em Tournaments.
 In Proceedings of the International Conference on Autonomous Agents and Multiagent Systems (AAMAS).
 Algorithm computes approximate Nash equilibrium in multiplayer stochastic imperfect-information games, with application to a realistic three-player poker tournament.
 Similar approach has been subsequently adopted by popular commercial software such as HoldemResources.